IMG_2059.jpg

 Religion in US history

-My primary field of study is religion in the United States with a focus on the nineteenth and early twentieth centuries.
+My primary field of study is religion in the United States.
 In my teaching and research, I emphasize how (Protestant) Christian norms have influenced US nationalism and culture, even as the US has become home to a wide array of communities and traditions.
-The study of secularism in the US provides an analytical framework for thinking about how secular institutions - including the law - define what is and is not “religion” in accordance with particular priorities and assumptions.
+The study of secularism in the US provides an analytical framework for thinking about how secular institutions define what counts as religion proper in accordance with particular priorities and assumptions.
 I understand modern US statecraft to be defined not by secularization (the privatization or disappearance of religion), but by the strategic deployment of differences between science, religion, and superstition, among other key terms.
 My work brings together analyses of law, popular culture media, religious authorities, and politicians to complicate notions of religious freedom and religion as reducible to individualized private belief.

 Though the common sense thinking of liberal secularism suggests that religions are, or at least should be, peaceful, recent scholarship argues that we should also attend to the varieties of religious radicalism, violence, and conspiratorial thinking.
 My work, especially in my book project American Fanatics, attends to how secular institutions and religious communities alike have sparred over divine authenticity, spirited feelings, and sacred violence.